levavdoshin-max/Truv/personas.md

 <!-- personas.md -->

-# myTruv — Personas (No‑Hustle Autopilot & One‑Score)
+# myTruv — Personas (No‑Hustle AI Companion)

-> Same core personas as before — but explicitly tuned to prefer
-> **“one score + one scroll + no hustle + shame‑free autopilot”**
-> over daily quests, heavy gamification, or manual budgeting.
+## 0. Purpose

+myTruv is **not** only for one demographic.
+Different people meet us with different pains.

+This file:

+- describes the **main audience patterns** from research,
+- shows **what resonates** and **what to avoid** for each,
+- helps you pick **who you’re talking to** when writing, designing or prioritising.

+Use it for:
+- campaign briefs,
+- product decisions (“who is this feature for?”),
+- tone & emphasis choices.

 ---

-## Persona 1 — “Exhausted Power User”

-**Snapshot**

-- Age: 30–40
-- Income: $50–90k household
-- Status: Full‑time or self‑employed
-- Tech: Advanced, 6+ hours online/day
-- Devices: Android + Windows skew
+## 1. Shared Traits Across Personas

+Regardless of age / income, most people who will love myTruv:

+- feel that money is **mentally heavy** (chaos, guilt, fatigue),
+- have already tried **something**:
-- Tools today: bank app, spreadsheets, 1–2 budgeting apps (Mint / YNAB / Monarch / etc.)
+  - bank apps, spreadsheets, budgeting tools,

-**Money situation**

-- Knows *exactly* how to set up budgets, categories, spreadsheets.
-- Has tried multiple “systems” and can talk in detail about them.
-- Still feels like money is **never fully under control**:
-  - income or expenses fluctuate,
-  - feels like constant micromanagement,
-  - gets tired and drops the system every few months.

-**Primary pains**

-- “I know what to do, I just don’t have the mental energy to do it non‑stop.”
+- don’t want another system they have to maintain,
-- Tool fatigue: everything turns into **more dashboards and more work**.
-- Feels guilty when they stop maintaining the system for a few weeks.
-- Hates that every app assumes they want to become their own CFO.

-**Why no‑hustle + one score fits**

-- They **do not want another system to maintain**.
+- want to know:
+  - “Am I okay?”
-- They want:
+  - “What changed?”
-  - to connect accounts once,
-  - see a **single wellbeing score**,
-  - scroll once to understand what changed and what to do.
-- They appreciate that the score **moves slowly** and reflects their system, not every small decision.

-**What resonates**

-- “You don’t need to maintain myTruv — it maintains itself.”
-- “Not another dashboard.
-One score, one scroll, 1–3 meaningful actions.”
-- “Your Truv Score moves gradually, based on patterns — not random daily noise.”
-- “We sit on top of your spreadsheets and bank apps and turn them into one clear signal.”

-**What to avoid**

-- Heavy “build your perfect budget” narratives.
-- Daily streak pressure (“log in every day or you lose your progress”).
-- Anything that looks like yet another complex control panel.
+  - “What’s one realistic thing I can do?”

+Brand promise stays the same for everyone:

+> **AI‑powered, no‑hustle, always‑worth‑opening money companion.**

+Personas below change **which pain we press** and **which examples we use**, not the core identity.

 ---

-## Persona 2 — “Emotional iOS Spender”

-**Snapshot**

-- Age: late 20s to mid‑30s
-- Income: $40–80k household
-- Status: Full‑time or full‑time + side gigs
-- Tech: Intermediate → comfortable with iOS, hates complex UIs
-- Devices: iPhone + Mac
-- Tools today: bank app, maybe a budgeting app, sometimes a simple spreadsheet

-**Money situation**

-- Does okay most of the time, but:
-  - spends more when stressed or sad,
-  - has cyclical “treat yourself” months,
-  - sometimes avoids looking at accounts for days/weeks.
-- Feels **guilt and shame** around money:
-  - “I know I should be better with this.”
-  - “I don’t want an app yelling at me.”

-**Primary pains**

-- Rings and streaks quickly become:
-  - “I broke the streak → I failed → I’ll avoid the app.”
-- Budgeting apps feel like a constant judgment:
-  - red bars,
-  - “over budget” warnings,
-  - lots of numbers without emotional safety.
-- Feels overwhelmed by the idea of being “perfect” with money.

-**Why no‑shame + no performance game matters**

-- A single, calm score plus gentle explanations feels **emotionally safe**.
-- They want an app that **explains what happened** without making them feel like a failure.
-- They like **simple, visually clean, mobile‑first** experiences with human language.

-**What resonates**

-- “No red ‘failure’ screens.
+## 2. Persona 1 — “Exhausted Power User”

+### Snapshot

+- Age: ~28–45
+- Income: mid to high
+- Status: full‑time or self‑employed
+- Tech: advanced, 6+ hours online/day
+- Tools today: bank apps, spreadsheets, maybe YNAB / Monarch / Copilot etc.

+### Relationship with money

+- Understands budgeting deeply: can build complex Excel and category rules.
+- Has tried “doing everything right” multiple times.
+- Still feels like money is **never quite under control**, especially with fluctuating months.
+- Feels **tool fatigue** and low‑grade guilt when they stop maintaining systems.

+### Main pains

+- “I know what I should do, but I don’t have the energy to do it forever.”
+- Every new app wants them to **do more work**.
+- Feels like a part‑time CFO for their own life.

+### What resonates

+- “Not another dashboard. myTruv sits on top of the tools you already have.”
+- “You don’t maintain myTruv — it maintains itself.”
+- “One calm score, one scroll, and 1–3 moves that actually matter.”
+- “We respect the work you’ve already done.
+We turn it into autopilot instead of asking for more.”

+### What to avoid

+- “Build your perfect budget.”
+- “Track everything.”
+- Any onboarding that feels like setting up another complex system.

+---

+## 3. Persona 2 — “Emotional iOS Spender”

+### Snapshot

+- Age: ~22–40
+- Income: varied (from students/early career to mid income)
+- Status: mostly full‑time, some side‑hustles
+- Tech: intermediate, iPhone‑centric, likes clean apps
+- Tools today: bank app, maybe one budgeting app, sometimes a simple sheet

+### Relationship with money

+- Spends more when stressed / sad / bored.
+- Has waves of “treat yourself” months.
+- Sometimes **avoids** opening banking apps for days/weeks.
+- Feels **guilt and embarrassment** about money.

+### Main pains

+- Gamified apps (rings, streaks) quickly become:
+  - “I failed again → I’ll stop opening it.”
+- Red charts and “overspent” warnings hurt and trigger avoidance.
+- Needs emotional **safety** more than data.

+### What resonates

+- “No red failure screens.
 No ‘you blew it again’ copy.”
 - “Most days, your score will say: ‘You’re okay.’
-When it drops, we’ll explain why in plain language.”
+When it drops, we explain why in human language.”
-- “Looking at your Spain trip or a ‘treat yourself’ month shouldn’t feel like punishment.
+- “Looking at your Vegas weekend, Cancun trip or ‘treat yourself’ month shouldn’t feel like punishment.
 It’s just information.”
-- “You don’t have to engage every day. myTruv is here when you’re ready to check in.”

-**What to avoid**
+- “You can be gone for weeks and still be welcome when you come back.”

+### What to avoid

-- Guilt‑driven messaging (“fix your bad habits”, “stop wasting money”).
+- “Fix your bad habits”, “stop wasting money”.
-- Aggressive notifications.
+- Copy that sounds like a disappointed parent or teacher.
-- Daily gamified rings as the *main* mechanic (they can exist, but as gentle, optional celebration).
+- Hard streak mechanics as the *main* motivator.

 ---

-## Persona 3 — “Working Middle America”

-**Snapshot**

-- Age: 30–40
-- Income: $45–85k household
-- Status: Full‑time employee (maybe with a partner & kids)
-- Tech: Intermediate → comfortable with mainstream apps, not a power user
-- Devices: iOS or Android; often uses laptop/desktop at work
-- Tools today: bank app, a basic spreadsheet, maybe notes on phone

-**Money situation**

-- Life is full: work, commuting, family, errands.
-- Knows they **should** pay more attention, but there’s limited bandwidth.
-- Wants:
-  - “Am I okay overall?”
-  - “Are my balances trending up or down?”
-  - “Can I afford this big thing without being stupid?”

-**Primary pains**

-- No time or desire to run a complex “money project”.
-- Confused by multi‑tab budgeting apps.
-- Feels mild, continuous background worry: “I think I’m fine, but I’m not sure.”

-**Why one scroll works**

-- They want an experience that matches how they use their phone:
-  - 30 seconds in line,
-  - quick check at lunch,
-  - scroll once before bed.
-- A simple mobile view with:
-  - **Truv Score**,
-  - current **balances & cushions**,
-  - **2–3 short insights** in plain English
-  is exactly right.

-**What resonates**

-- “Check your money in the time it takes to scroll a single screen.”
-- “Your score and trends are explained in plain English, not finance jargon.”
-- “You don’t need to care about categories unless you want to.”
-- “After work, you don’t have to become your own CFO — just check your score and move on.”

-**What to avoid**

-- Long setups, questionnaires, complex onboarding.
-- Requiring them to religiously log in daily.
-- Making them feel like they “must” understand advanced concepts to use the app.
+## 4. Persona 3 — “Working Middle America”

+### Snapshot

+- Age: ~30–50
+- Income: roughly middle‑income household
+- Status: full‑time, often with partner/kids
+- Tech: intermediate; uses common apps but not a “power user”
+- Tools today: bank app, basic spreadsheet, maybe notes

+### Relationship with money

+- Life is full: work, commute, kids, errands.
+- Money is a **background worry**, not a hobby.
+- Feels like “I think we’re fine, but I’m not 100% sure.”

+### Main pains

+- No energy for complex budgeting rituals.
+- Multi‑tab finance apps feel too heavy.
+- Wants a **quick check‑in**, not a weekend project.

+### What resonates

+- “Check your whole money picture in the time it takes to scroll one screen.”
+- “Plain English explanations, no finance jargon.”
+- “One score that says whether you’re okay.
+If something needs attention, we tell you where and why.”
+- Examples around:
+  - Disney trip,
+  - new car payment,
+  - rising groceries / daycare.

+### What to avoid

+- Long questionnaires and heavy onboarding flows.
+- Requiring daily engagement.
+- Making them feel “behind” because they don’t optimise everything.

 ---

-## Persona 4 — “Self‑Employed with Chaotic Income”
+## 5. Persona 4 — “Self‑Employed with Chaotic Income”

-**Snapshot**
+### Snapshot

-- Age: 30–40
+- Age: ~25–50
-- Income: 40–100k, but extremely lumpy
+- Income: from modest to high, but **lumpy**
-- Status: Self‑employed / freelancer / contractor / small business
+- Status: self‑employed / contractors / freelancers / small business owners
-- Tech: Advanced, heavy‑online, uses multiple tools
+- Tech: advanced; heavy online; uses tools for work (invoicing, CRMs, etc.)
-- Devices: Mix of Android/iOS + laptop (often Windows)
-- Tools today: bank app, spreadsheets, invoicing + accounting tools, sometimes budgeting apps
+- Tools today: bank apps, spreadsheets, invoicing/accounting software, sometimes budgeting apps

-**Money situation**

-- Income is **lumpy and unpredictable**:
-  - one strong month, one slow,
-  - big invoices followed by dry spells.
+### Relationship with money

+- Revenue is: big invoice → quiet month → another spike.
 - Has to juggle:
   - taxes,
   - irregular bills,
-  - occasional big business expenses,
-  - personal life on top.
+  - personal + business mixed together.
-- Traditional monthly budgets feel like a lie:
+- Monthly budgets feel like lies.
-  - “Every month is different, so the budget is always wrong.”

-**Primary pains**

-- Constant low‑grade anxiety: “Will this month work out?”
-- Doesn’t have a stable way to answer: “Can I safely take this month off / do this trip / invest in this equipment?”
+### Main pains

+- Constant underlying anxiety: “Can I afford a slow month?
+A trip?
+A new laptop?”
+- Hard to see whether they’re **actually progressing** or just surviving.
-- Daily or weekly rings would be **emotionally brutal**, because their numbers swing.
+- Daily or weekly gamification is emotionally brutal: numbers swing a lot.

-**Why long‑horizon, stable score is key**

-- They need a **steady “system health” signal** over months:
-  - “Is my overall system holding up?”
-  - “Am I building cushion or burning it?”
-- They want **event‑level stories**:
-  - how a big invoice,
-  - a tax payment,
-  - an equipment purchase
-  change the picture.

-**What resonates**
+### What resonates

-- “myTruv smooths your chaos into one wellbeing score and a few key trend lines.”
+- “myTruv smooths your chaos into one wellbeing score and a few trend lines.”
+- “You see if your system is holding up over months, not just days.”
-- “We show how your big swings (invoices, tax payments, trips) affect your long‑term picture — without panic.”
+- “We show exactly how big events (invoices, tax payments, trips) affected your runway.”
-- “You don’t need a perfect monthly budget to see if you’re still on stable ground.”
-- “We quietly build and track buffers for taxes, emergencies and slow months.”
+- “We help you build and track buffers for taxes, emergencies and slow periods.”

-**What to avoid**
+### What to avoid

-- Messaging that assumes a neat monthly paycheck.
+- Messaging that assumes a neat monthly salary.
 - “Just stick to your monthly budget.”
-- Any implication that they’re failing because their cashflow is non‑standard.
+- Anything that suggests they’re failing because their income is irregular.

 ---

-## Anxiety‑Heavy “Some College” Pattern
+## 6. Persona 5 — “Anxiety‑Heavy ‘Some College’ Pattern”

-> Not a full persona, but a critical emotional pattern that overlaps with several personas.
+_Not a full demographic persona, but a critical emotional pattern that overlaps multiple groups._

-**Snapshot**
+### Snapshot

-- Education: “Some college”
+- Education: “Some college”, stopped before degree
-- Feel_score: lowest group in the research
-- Status: mix of full‑time, part‑time, or unstable work
+- Status: mixed (full‑time, part‑time, unstable work)
-- Tech: Mixed, but generally comfortable with mainstream apps
+- Tech: mixed, but comfortable with mainstream apps

-**Money situation**

-- Feels like they “should already have it together” but don’t.
+- Emotion: feel they “should already have it together”, but don’t.

-- Experiences money as:
-  - chaos,
-  - shame,
-  - frequent small crises.
+### Relationship with money

+- Money = **shame + chaos**.
-- Often avoids looking at accounts; terrified of what they might see.
+- Often avoids checking balances.

-**Primary pains**

-- Deep sense of “I’m failing at adulting.”
+- Feels like everyone else is secretly ahead.

+### Main pains

-- Educational content or “learn to budget” messaging feels like homework they’re already behind on.
+- Financial education feels like **homework they’re already behind on**.
-- Hyper‑sensitive to any hint of blame.
+- Hyper‑sensitive to blame; very quick to internalise:

-**Why no‑hustle & shame‑free is essential**

-- A daily fitness‑style tracker for money would **worsen** their self‑image.
-- They need:
-  - a **friendly, low‑pressure** check‑in,
-  - “here’s where you actually are”,
-  - and “it’s not the end of the world”.

-**What resonates**
+  - “I’m just bad with money.”
+- Traditional budgeting content is intimidating.

+### What resonates

-- “You were never really taught how to do money.
+- “You were never really taught how to do this.
 That’s okay.”
-- “Your score explains your situation — not your worth as a person.”
+- “Your score describes your situation, not your worth.”
-- “You don’t have to engage every day.
-We’ll be here whenever you’re ready for clarity.”
+- “You don’t have to open the app every day.
+When you do, you’ll get clarity, not a lecture.”
-- “We can’t change rent or healthcare, but we can help you be less exposed to them.”

-**What to avoid**

-- Any copy that sounds like a scolding parent or teacher.
+- Emphasis on:
+  - validation,
+  - small safe steps,
+  - ‘system’ language instead of ‘you’re failing’ language.

+### What to avoid

+- Any tone that could be read as “you should know this by now”.
-- Heavy financial jargon.
+- Heavy jargon and complex flows.
-- Complex onboarding or “courses” as a requirement to get value.
+- Demanding long‑term commitment up front.

 ---

+## 7. Using Personas in Practice

+When you work on a feature, page or campaign:

+1. **Pick one primary persona**
+   - “Who are we mainly helping here?”

+2. **Choose their key pain**
+   - Exhausted Power User → tool fatigue & complexity.
+   - Emotional iOS Spender → shame & avoidance.
+   - Self‑Employed → chaos & unpredictability.
+   - etc.

+3. **Frame the outcome in their language**
+   - Use examples they recognise (Vegas weekend, Disney trip, car repair, medical bill, side‑hustle month).

+4. **Keep the global promise constant**
+   - AI‑powered, no‑hustle, shame‑free, always worth opening.

+If something works only for one persona but feels off‑brand for others, it probably shouldn’t be in the core product.